-We have been running regular English sessions in Open Sim since 2013, thanks to our lovely sponsors.
+We have been running regular English sessions in Open Sim since 2013.

-To join us there you will need a Kitely account, and an Open Sim enabled viewer.
+To join us there you will need an Open Sim enabled viewer.
 You can download the Firestorm* viewer for Open Sim and follow the instructions online (it's free).

 If a session isn't running, don't worry.
-Explore the island and learn some vocabulary by interacting with the things around you.
-You may see some avatars that move but don't speak, these are bots.
+Explore the grids and learn some vocabulary by interacting with the things around you.
+You may see some avatars that move but don't speak, these are NPC (none player character) bots.
 They are scripted to move around or greet people.
 Be nice to them.

 What do you need to have?

 - The technical requirements for any virtual world are quite high.
-You must use have a computer with a good Internet connection (the faster the better) and a good quality computer with sound card and graphics card.
+You must have a good Internet connection (the faster the better) and a good quality computer with sound card and graphics card.